juba/scatterD3/README.md

 ![example](https://raw.github.com/juba/scatterD3/master/resources/scatterD3.gif)

+Take a look at the [visual guide](https://rawgit.com/juba/scatterD3/master/vignettes%2Fintroduction.html#open-urls-when-clicking-points) for a list of features and examples.
 You can also test it live with the [sample shiny app](http://data.nozav.org/app/scatterD3/).

 ## Installation